Molcas/OpenMolcas/doc/source/users.guide/programs/rhodyn.rst

   File with Huang-Ruyis factors.
 If keyword :kword:`KEXT` is active then this file has to contain dissipation rate :variable:`k` matrix.

+:file:`INDENS`
+  File with initial density matrix.
+When keyword :kword:`POPU`lation style set to "``FROMFILE``", then this file should be present.

 .. _UG\:sec\:rhodyn_output_files:

 Output files